 AR can also be used to bring the in-store experience to a customer’s home.
 This has been achieved by the Swedish furniture manufacturer IKEA, with their IKEA Place app.
 The purpose of the AR kit is to place true to scale IKEA furniture in your home space.
-All you have to do is scan your space, browse the IKEA store for furniture and “place” the chosen item in your space.
+All you have to do is scan your space, browse the IKEA store for furniture and “place” the chosen item in your space as machine learning.
 This process completely eliminates the need to measure your space to figure out what fits and what doesn’t!

 AR is undoubtedly here to stay and will soon be a major part of our shopping experience.
 In fact, you can try it out today with Amazon’s AR app.
 Shopping just got cooler!